One-on-One Physiotherapy Near You in St. John's

 Many conditions would benefit from the expertise of a physiotherapist.
 Some of the conditions we routinely treat at Action Physiotherapy are:

 Sciatica is a debilitating condition in which the person experiences pain and/or tingling and/or numbness and/or weakness in the distribution of the sciatic nerve or an associated lumbosacral nerve root.
 The diagnosis of sciatica is given when one or more of the stated symptoms are present in one leg and is a direct result of the sciatic nerve or sciatic nerve root pathology.

-Any condition that structurally impacts or compresses the sciatic nerve may cause sciatica symptoms and a traumatic injury (pressure, stretching or cutting) to the nerve itself.
+Any condition structurally impacting or compressing the sciatic nerve may cause sciatica symptoms and a traumatic injury (pressure, stretching or cutting) to the nerve itself.

 The condition of sciatica can significantly impact a person's activities of daily living and quality of life.
 Therefore, early diagnosis and intervention can be essential for getting on the road to recovery.
 Most cases of sciatica are best managed conservatively, and physiotherapy is considered a vital part of that conservative management!

 Book a physiotherapy appointment with Action Physio and get back on the road to recovery today!

 The soft tissues provide support and have a protective function in the body.
 These tissues are primarily collagen; muscles, tendons, and ligaments are the most common soft tissues injured.
 Soft tissue injuries can occur in a variety of ways, such as:

 - Traumatic instances, such as motor vehicle accidents or a fall